bfraser-commits/Temporal-genomics/README.md

 #to plot and analyse AF direction of change

-#script to pull out annotations
+#script to pull out annotations and run through GO analysis

-#to do GO enrichment and gene annotation of candidates
+candidate_region_analysis.sh
+Biomart.R